Multarix/DnD-NPC/README.md

 		},
 	},
 	"inventory": {
-		"weapon": {
+		"weapon": { // The weapon that the NPC is carrying.
 			"name": String, // The name of the weapon
 			"link": String, // The link to the weapon on D&D Beyond "damageType": String, // What type of damage the weapon does.
 Bludgeoning, Piercing, Slashing etc.
 			"damageAmount": String, // The damage done by the weapon.
-			"vDamage": String, // The damage done if it's versatile being used two-handed "simple": Boolean, // Whether this weapon is classified as martial or simple "ranged": Boolean, // Whether or not the weapon is a ranged weapon "allowShield": Boolean, // Whether or not the weapon allows the use of a shield "properties": Array
+			"vDamage": String, // The damage done if it's versatile weapon being used two-handed "simple": Boolean, // Whether this weapon is classified as martial or simple "ranged": Boolean, // Whether or not the weapon is a ranged weapon "allowShield": Boolean, // Whether or not the weapon allows the use of a shield "properties": Array // The properties of the weapon, such as versatile, heavy etc. May be Empty.
 		},
 		"shield": Boolean, // Whether or not the NPC has a shield, if it does, this will instead be String with a link to shields on D&D Beyond
-		"armor": { // Can also be undefined.
+		"armor": { // The armor that the NPC is wearing, this may be undefined.
 			"name": String, // The name of the armor
 			"type": String, // The armor class
 			"link": String, // Link to the armor on D&D Beyond